aleister1102/ncov/README.md

 - Global variable name: **UPPERCASE**
 - Constant (such as PI): **UPPERCASE**
 - File name: **lowercase** (may be mix with "-" or "\_")
+- All of name have to be meaningful

 ### 2. Parameters